Djimovanberlo/advanced-js-notes/fp-oop/notes.md

 - OOP gained popularity in the '70s with languages like Java and C++ (which is C with Classes)
 - FP started gaining popularity from the '90s.

-- OOP combines the data and functionality (methods) into an class/object
+- OOP combines the data and functionality (methods) into an class/object (incapuslation)
 - FP seperates the data and functionality

 ### Prototypal inheritance